agrc/gis.utah.gov/data/address/census-luca-2020.md

 For these reasons, we encourage participants to focus on these types of addresses.

-- Addressed residential structures without traditional street deliver mail (to a box at/near the entrance to a structure)
+- Addressed residential structures without traditional street deliver mail (to a mailbox at/near the entrance to a structure)
 - SubAddress locations, with unit numbers (apartments, trailer courts, etc)
+- Addressed structures within gated communities and other areas with clustered mailboxes
 - Redeveloped areas where new/infill housing has been added, densified, or existing housing has been converted to non-residential
 - Group Quarters (dorms, group homes, homeless housing, assisted living facilities, etc)
 - Unaddressed residential structures likely to have a permanent occupant on April 1, 2020